Rabbit Logo

 Each command is a CommandRequest with: commandId, originType ("pc", "npc", "gm", "system"), originId, kind, payload, requestTime / desiredExecuteTime, and schemaVersion.
 No packet directly sets position, resource values, enemy state, or dice results.

-Implemented command kinds: moveActorSimple (actor repositioning within a zone), engageDrive (Artifact Drive engagement), salvageCargo (EVA cargo extraction from a wreck), sellCargo (sell all held cargo at a market station).
-Planned future kinds include: setThrottle, fireWeapon, dockAtArtifact, extractResource, buyItem, buyCrewdroid, scavengeWreck, recruitDroids.
+Implemented command kinds: moveCrewdroid (captain directive to reposition a crewdroid within the vessel — crewdroids are autonomous enough to position themselves for routine tasks, but the captain can explicitly order a droid to a specific location for tactical reasons such as damage control, EVA staging, or weapons station manning), engageDrive (Artifact Drive engagement), salvageCargo (EVA cargo extraction from a wreck), sellCargo (sell all held cargo at a market station), engageTarget (arm a weapon system against a target vessel), ceaseTarget (disarm a weapon system).
+Planned future kinds include: setThrottle, dockAtArtifact, extractResource, buySupplies, swapWeapon, buyCrewdroid, scavengeWreck, recruitDroids.

 What the server returns